 Carrying positions: front carry, hip carry, back carry

-- Works similarly to wraps, but are a bit easier to execute
+- Similarly to a wrap, but easier to execute

-- Available in many styles and colors, but also fairly easy to make from scratch if you desire
+- Available in many styles and colors, but also easy to assemble from scratch if you want

-- They’re not a great pick if you have chronic back or shoulder pain
+- Not a great pick if you have chronic back or shoulder pain

 - They’re generally sized, so sharing can be hard and unsafe

-- The position of the ring is key, because if it sits in the wrong place it will be uncomfortable for the wearer
+- The position of the ring is key because, in the wrong place, it will be uncomfortable for the wearer

 - Offers safe, versatile carrying positions for baby